-Breast pain, or 'mastalgia', is a common breast symptom.
-It affects 7 out of 10 women at some point during their lives.
+Mastalgia literally means breast pain.
+It is a common breast symptom, affecting 7 out of 10 women at some point during their lives.

 Can breast pain be due to cancer?

 Breast pain alone is rarely a symptom of breast cancer.
 It is estimated that 3 out of 100 women presenting with pain as their main symptom is diagnosed with breast cancer.
 However, any breast pain that is new or persistent, or associated with a lump, skin or nipple changes always requires investigation.